theelims/ESP32-sveltekit/docs/gettingstarted.md

 ```

 If your board is not listed in the platformio.ini you may look in the [official board list](https://docs.platformio.org/en/latest/boards/index.html#espressif-32) for supported boards and add their information accordingly.
 Either delete the obsolete `[env:...]` sections, or change your board as `default_envs = ...`.

+!!! info "Default setup is for an ESP32-S3-DevKitC/M board"

+    The projects platformio.ini defaults for an ESP32-S3-DevKitC/M board by Espressif connected to the UART USB port.
+If you use an other board and the projects shows undesired a behavior it is likely that some parts do not match with pin definitions.

 ### Build & Upload Process